en-US

 • ECMP can be used in many types of network topologies, including data center networks, enterprise networks, and service provider networks.
 It is supported by many routing protocols, including OSPF, IS-IS, and BGP.

-• UDP Traceroute is implemented by sending UDP packets to the target host and port number 33434 (IANA Reserved for traceroute).
+• UDP path probing is implemented by sending UDP packets to the target host and port number 33434 (IANA Reserved for traceroute).

 • The tracert command is executed on the Windows platform to get path trace.